 If the external 5.0 V supply is not within specification, or even disconnected, all register content is reset.
-The output can still be driven by the direct input IN.
-The 34982 uses the supply input to power the output MOSFET related current sense circuitry, and any other internal Logic, providing Fail-safe device operation with no $V{DD}$ supplied.
+The two outputs can still be driven by the direct inputs IN1:IN0.
+The 34984 uses the supply input to power the output MOSFET related current sense circuitry and any other internal logic providing Fail-safe device operation with no VDD supplied.
 In this state, the watchdog, overvoltage, overtemperature, and overcurrent circuitry are fully operational with default values.
-Current recopy is active with the default current recopy value.